isaactan98/isaactan98/README.md

 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/isaactanyuhao/">HERE</a> or <a href="mailto:tyhisaac2@graduate.utm.my">tyhisaac2@graduate.utm.my</a>
 <!-- - 😄 Pronouns: ... -->
 - ⚡ Fun fact: Ambicious Person and Like to Learn New Things
+- 📫 Quote: You're in the game now, may as well put forth on your best effort.
 ______________

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=isaactan98&layout=compact)